TheresaLui/SelfHelpContent_v2/articles/stscopingqstn.sentinel/sentinel-displaying-data-my-scenario-is-not-listed.md

 # Your scenario is not listed

-If you need help figuring out why your scenario is not listed, see [What is Azure Monitor for VMs](https://docs.microsoft.com/azure/azure-monitor/insights/vminsights-overview) for information about:
+If you need help figuring out why your scenario is not listed, see [What is Azure Monitor for VMs](https://docs.microsoft.com/azure/azure-monitor/insights/vminsights-overview).

 ## **Recommended Documents**